 File Naming System for Voice Memos

-One notable aspect of how macOS stores voice memos is that filenames are not human-readable.
-Instead of using the name you assign to a recording (e.g., Meeting Notes or Lecture Recording), macOS assigns a date and time information string like:
+One notable aspect of how macOS stores voice memos is that filenames are not human-readable. macOS assigns a date and time information string like:

 20250410 093042.m4a

-This means that if you navigate directly to the storage location, you won't immediately recognize which recording is which.
-The best way to identify a specific file is by sorting them by Date Modified, which helps locate recent recordings.
-Alternatively, you can play the files in QuickTime Player to check their contents.
+The best way to identify a specific file is sorting by Date Modified, which helps locate recent recordings.
+Instead, you can play the files in QuickTime Player to check their contents.

 How iCloud Syncing Affects Storage